dvdokkum/primer/README.md

 # primer

-to get started
+to test locally

 	cd primer
 	npm install
+	bower isntall
 	npm start

-and cruise on over to http://localhost:3000/
+then, cruise on over to http://localhost:3000/